-Bill of Materials for Genome Kappa, presented to the team’s inspectors at the FIRST Chesapeake District – Haymarket Virginia event at Battlefield High School in March 2019.
+Bill of Materials for Genome Kappa, presented to the team’s Robot Inspectors at our official events in 2019.
 Genome Lambda is our robot for the 2019 FIRST Robotics Competition game, DESTINATION: DEEP SPACE Presented by The Boeing Company.

 Triple Helix is proud to publish this essay as part of our submission for the 2019 FIRST Robotics Competition Chairman’s Award.

 Triple Helix has been a leader of the Hampton Roads (HR) community since 2008.
 Since then we’ve worked tirelessly to spread the values of FIRST and to increase interest in STEM in our region.
 During the past five years, we’ve forged new connections between our FIRST team and the VA Peninsula at over 90 community and sponsor-hosted events, encouraging others to join the FIRST community.

 Rumble in the Roads, the annual off-season competition we operate with partner teams 5957 and 1610, is our largest STEM outreach event.
 Since 2014, we’ve attracted an average of 30 teams from VA, NC, and MD and 300 visitors, including students, parents, mentors, and government figures such as the school’s superintendent and the Vice Mayor of Newport News.
 This event is an opportunity for teams to practice and train new students before the start of the next build season.
 In 2018 we supported rookie teams 7429, 7675, and 7715, helping them prepare for the following FRC season by waiving their Rumble competition fees and partnering them with veterans who shared their experience and resources like their drive teams, pit crews, and drivetrains.